Yaacov Hecht

-Yaacov Hecht (יעקב הכט; born 1958 in Hadera), is an Israeli educator and proponent of democratic education.
+Yaacov Hecht (יעקב הכט; born 1958) is an Israeli educator and proponent of democratic education.

 In 1987, he founded the first school in the world called a democratic school.
 Following that, he helped founding around 30 democratic schools in Israel.
 In 1993 he convened 'in Hadera the first IDEC- International Democratic Education Conference, an annual conference that continues to connect educators, schools, and organizations.
 That led to the emergence of hundreds of democratic schools all over the world.